codebayu/sass/README.md

-# by-ui | CSS Library Inspired by Bootstrap 🚀
+# By UI | CSS Library Inspired by Bootstrap 🚀

 ## Description

-Elevate your web design with [Your CSS Library Name], a versatile and innovative framework inspired by Bootstrap, empowering you to craft responsive and visually captivating websites with unparalleled flexibility.
+Elevate your web design with By UI, a versatile and innovative framework inspired by Bootstrap, empowering you to craft responsive and visually captivating websites with unparalleled flexibility.
 Check the documentation on [by-ui](https://bayu-setiawan.gitbook.io/by.ui/).

 ## Getting Started